Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 Spike the class cheif tells the class to settle down.
 He then explains the reason.

 As some of you may have guessed by now are capstone project for the year will be focused on improving the cyber.fighter league

+Some one goes to cut the chain connecting a cybervator to airiona Kyshumu tells them to stop trying to warn them they will lose their memory the tail is cut off and the cybervator forgets who and where they are

+They are told that someone has been controling the cyber.beast behind the attacks

+While out with Spike Max sees him controling a cyber.beast

+speeding-bullet/eclipse attacks along with his cyber.beast

+Tomasia tells Minia Max and Jax she will hold off the Cyber.Beast  while they look for the puppet master.

+They decide to split up Max decides to search from the roof tops given that he is not a cybervator

+As Minia aids Max to get to higher gruonds to scout for the controler in a way causing Airiona's jealousy to bubble over. he reveals himself maybe using his new prostetic body to attack Minia/Max who does not fight back.
+"How dare you" Spike says

+Jax realizes that it is speeding bullet controlling the powerful cyber.beast.
+It is about kill Minia.
+Jax knows that he wont have enough time too get to her.

+His only options is to attack in a way that could kill Speeding.bullet using a final attack long range blast.

+Max jumps down protecting Airiona from the blast.

+He loses his head band/glasses in the process which Tomasina takes notice of it heading off to collect it.

+He blocks attack using his real arm at first which starts to give and follows up with his real hand succesfully blocking his attack

+You let speeding bullet get away

+Max tells Jax that he could have killed her

+wait do you know her.
+Is that why you defended her

+No I--

+How did you know speeding-bullet is a she.

+Minia steps ins saying I thought it was pretty obvious that speeding was a boy he doesn't have any curves gesturing the curves of her body.

+Jax says that he knew that

+Jax asks why Max got in the way as he could have killed him

+Max is about to habitually press it but notices that it is missing

+Minia notices that his head band is missing

+Oh no my father gave that to me it's the only thing I have left--

+Tomasina(appears): lookin for something

+Spike tells max/minia he wont hang out with him anymore if s/he does not do what he wants

+Alex/Kassiea who is a cyber.coordinator/founder vists Airiona's class whos project is to improve the CNS.

+Airiona plans to be the first human to become a cyber.fight allow humans like her and Max to be more than cyber.coordinators but to a be cyber.fighters.

+Alex/Kassiea: tells him that he is not old enough to be a cyber.fighter.
+The entire class laughes making fun of him

+:I bet he is just trying to impress him/her.

+:Akia you don't even have a tail slaping him in the back of the head

+Embarrassed Spike says that he knows that he is not a cybervator that she know that she is not old enough.
+It is just--

+Alex/Kassiea: interjects You guys didn't let me finish.
+You can't be the first human cyber.fighter you haven even become a cyber.coordinator yet

+Seeing that things have been made worse Alex/Kassiea has a look of remorse

+Spike expression changes from anger to embarrassment

+Max: you can't be the first human cyber.fighter.
+I'll be the first human cyber.fighter.
+And we'll call our selves green.types

+Spike raises his eyebrows maybe smiling

+The class sitting behind her falls silent or chatters amongst themselves.
+Is he serious. isn't he Tomasina's son.
+May he's a cybervator too I mean his brother is.

+When a cybervator first goes bersek Max or Spike drops the device that turns a cybervator berserk through eye contact but cannot control them

+Airiona disguises her self as speeding bullet and becomes thee second human to become a cyber.fighter.
+Max saves her telling her are kind has to stick together.
+Airiona thinks to her self does he no who I am.
+Later on tells airiona that he new who she was that his cyber.beast was/is a wolf after all

+As teams in cyberspace has grown mimicking Max and Aarock Max's team is out numbered 3 to 2 sometimes even more.
+Spike reccomends Minia aka Meani to join their team despite her recent reputation.
+Max tells Spike that she is a loner and the few times she has teamed up with other Cybervator takes all of the gems for herself.
+Aarock warns Max that he is judging a book by it's cover again refrencing to his nick name the eater.
+Max counters that she doesn't like teaming up with other cybervators anyways.
+Spike replies which you are not.

+Max kills his father and Xenos at a Cybervator Match

+After Spike is almost beaten

+Spike: I guess I have no choice

+All of this time you cybervators have only been using a small portion of a Cyber.Beasts powers.
+It's true powers has been hidden fom you all.
+The power to control not just others but space and time it's self.
+With enough power I will be able to rewrite history back to how was meant to be.
+With cybervators under our control.

+Max/Minia: what power we've taken back all of the cybervator you controled and you barley have enough power to stand.

+Airiona: I might not but Max has more than enough